andriesfc/rankmybits/README.md

 ## Client Requirements

-- Windows, macOS, or Linux operating system
+- Any if the latest Windows, macOS, or Linux operating systems
-- OpenJdk, or Oracle JDK 8 or later
+- OpenJdk 8, or Oracle JDK 8 (also runs against JDK 11)

 ## How to Build